Economics

 ECO 1001 or SBI 2005

-This course introduces students to the subject matter of corporate finance and financial economics.
-Topics covered include The Time Value of Money, Interest Rates, Stocks and Bonds, Firm Valuation, Investment Risk and Return, Corporate Financing, Capital Structure, Financial Modeling and Forecasting, Options, and Mergers and Acquisitions.
-Restricted to: Non-VSB majors and minors.
+This course covers corporate finance.
+Topics include Time Value of Money, Interest Rates, Stocks and Bonds, Firm Valuation, Investment Risk and Return, Capital Structure, Financial Modeling and Forecasting, Options, and Mergers and Acquisitions.

 ECO 1001 and ECO 1002